uhaciogullari/uhaciogullari.github.io/_posts/2017-11-11-net-core-postgresql-integration-testing.md

     SETX PGUSER postgres
     SETX PGPASSWORD your-own-password

-You will need to restart your console the changes to take effect.
+You will need to restart your console for the changes to take effect.
 After that, you should be able to connect to Postgres with psql tool.

 ![Running psql for the first time][3]